-- pain when bite is released
+- pain when biting, especially when the bite is released

 - A small crack, if not treated, can lead to a lengthening of the crack and the symptoms of CTS, including infection and pain.

-Treatment of CTS depends on the extent of the crack, the location of the crack and the health of the effected tooth.
+Cracked tooth repair depends on the extent of the crack, the location of the crack and the health of the effected tooth.
 Cracks in teeth, unlike cracks in bones, do not heal.
 The goal of treatment is to prevent worsening of the crack and to save the tooth.